Josephine Teo: As Minister

 On 1 May 2017, Teo was promoted to full Minister and appointed Minister in the Prime Minister's Office, Second Minister for Manpower, and Second Minister for Foreign Affairs.
 She also oversaw the National Population and Talent Division, a department in the Prime Minister's Office.
 On 11 September 2017, she relinquished her portfolio as Second Minister for Foreign Affairs and became Second Minister for Home Affairs.

 On 1 May 2018, Teo succeeded Lim Swee Say as Minister for Manpower and continued to hold the portfolio of Second Minister for Home Affairs.

 During the COVID-19 pandemic in Singapore, despite effective handling of initial waves of infection, several serious outbreaks in April have brought the situation in Singapore out of control; many analysts points to poor conditions at foreign workers dormitories as a major factor of the failure.

 The pandemic brought the living conditions at foreign worker dormitories to media attention.
 Dormitories were reported to be unsanitary and crowded, making preventive measures like social distancing difficult.
 Retired diplomat Tommy Koh criticised the living conditions, calling it "third world" and "a time bomb waiting to explode".
 Amnesty International called the situation a "recipe for disaster".
-Minister for Manpower Josephine Teo vowed to improve the living conditions of foreign workers after the quarantine was handled.
+Teo vowed to improve the living conditions of foreign workers after the quarantine was handled.

 On 9 April, MOM said in a press release that it will improve quality of meals of foreign workers during quarantine and formed a task force to improve the living conditions of foreign workers.
 As of 25 April 25 dormitories have been gazetted as isolation areas.
 Some healthy workers are also progressively being moved to numerous empty premises such as SAF camps, HDB blocks, floating hotels and Changi Exhibition Centre.
 On 16 April, Teo said that there will be a "three-pronged strategy"; containing the spread, imposing lockdowns and separating workers in essential services.